Our founding orders

 In 2010, the principal of St Brendan’s Primary School, Julie Cobbledick, sat with the artist and looked at pictures of students that were represented within our school community and this is what the artist worked with to create this wonderful modern day sculpture of Catherine McAuley and students from diverse backgrounds.

 The children in this statue are depicted from students who were actually at the school at that time.
+This beautiful piece of artwork sits proudly in our courtyard and greets us daily, overseeing our ‘work and play’.